No, No, No (Yoko Ono song)

-"No, No, No" is a song by Yoko Ono from her 1981 album Season of Glass.
+"No, No, No" is a song by Yoko Ono from her 1981 album Season of Glass and was released as a single in August 1981.

+Background

 The song is one of the most dramatic tracks on the album to address her husband John Lennon's murder.
-The song begins with the sound of four gunshots (Lennon was shot in the back four times) and Ono screaming.
+The song begins with the sound of four gunshots (Lennon was shot four times) and Ono screaming.

 The single version was longer than the album version and included a spoken word section of Sean Ono-Lennon recalling a story his father told him which was previously included on the album track "Even When You're Far Away".
 The B-side was "Will You Touch Me".
-The 12" version also contained "I Don't Know Why" and "She Gets Down on Her Knees".
+The 12" single instead contained "Dogtown", "I Don't Know Why" and "She Gets Down on Her Knees" on the b-side.

-Release
+Reception

+On the release of the 12-inch single with 4 songs selected from Season of Glass, Billboard magazine commented that "Yoko has found her niche in the industry for her inimitable brand of music" and noted that "her off beat approach seems tempered down resulting in a more commercially appealing format".